 - Line of Credit: A company qualifies for a line of credit loan if it has equity and good collateral as this allows the company to borrow funds for short-term needs when needed.
-Line-of-credit loans normally offer the lowest interest rate a bank offers as they are seen as fairly low risk.
-They are taken for the purpose payment of operating costs for working capital, inventory purchases and business operation needs.
-However, new businesses don’t often get a line of credit loans.
+Line-of-credit loans usually offer the lowest interest rate a bank offers as they are seen as fairly low risk.
+They are taken for the purpose of payment of operating costs for working capital, inventory purchases, and business operation needs.
+However, new businesses often don’t get a line of credit loans.

 - Short term loan: If a new business is not eligible for a line of credit loan from a bank, they can go for a short-term loan.
 However, this type of loan can be very costly, which in turn will keep the business locked in a debt cycle for a very long time.

-Invoice Discounting or bill discounting is an alternative financing solution for companies which provide working capital finance by using the value of their unpaid invoices.
+Invoice Discounting or bill discounting is an alternative financing solution for companies which provides working capital finance by using the value of their unpaid invoices.

 - Small Business raises Invoices against the Big Corporate (Enterprise/Blue-chip Company) for the services provided/goods supplied.

-- In 1-2 days, these invoices are converted to cash and transferred to small businesses at a pre-set discounting rate and tenure (normally ranging from 30-120 days).
+- In 1-2 days, these invoices are converted into cash and transferred to small businesses at a pre-set discounting rate and tenure (normally ranging from 30-120 days).

 - Small Business completes multiple business cycles in this tenure and upon release of payment from corporate, repays the Invoice Discounting Service Provider.

-Discounting invoices hence provides businesses funds upfront rather than waiting for 30-120 days.
-The completion of multiple business cycles further helps in improving cash flow and increasing revenue rather than limiting operations due to lack of funds. read more
+Discounting invoices hence provide businesses funds upfront rather than waiting for 30-120 days.
+The completion of multiple business cycles further helps in improving cash flow and increasing revenue rather than limiting operations due to lack of funds. (read more)

-A few e-discounting platforms in India that you can choose to liquidate your invoice are RXIL, Invoice Mart, M1 TreDs, KredX, Flexiloans and Priority Vendor.
+A few invoice discounting platforms in India that you can choose to liquidate your invoice are RXIL, Invoice Mart, M1 TreDs, KredX, Flexiloans, and Priority Vendor.

 Some of the popular invoice discounting platforms in India are:

-2. Invoice Mart: It is a joint venture between Mi Junction and Axis Bank and the platform is marketed by ATReDS.
-This platform connects the corporates, the SMEs (sellers) and financiers who usually bank on an e-platform.
-Based on the factoring option of discounting, Invoicemart platforms integrate seamlessly with their buyers’ existing ERP systems, enabling them to streamline their payments to their vendors.
+- Invoice Mart: It is a joint venture between Mi Junction and Axis Bank and the platform is marketed by ATReDS.
+This platform connects the corporates, the SMEs (sellers), and financiers who usually bank on an e-platform.
+Based on the factoring option of discounting, Invoicemart platform seamlessly integrates with the buyers' existing ERP systems, enabling them to streamline their payments to their vendors.
 Launched in July, the platform has already seen invoice exchange worth INR 100 crore.

-3. M1 TreDs: Mynd Solution which is a business process and technology management company is managing the TreDs Platform.
-They provide services in accounting, finance, information technology, consulting domain and human resource outsourcing.
+- M1 TreDs: Mynd Solution which is a business process and technology management company is managing the TreDs Platform.
+They provide services in accounting, finance, information technology, consulting domain, and human resource outsourcing.

 The three companies who have received permission from the Reserve Bank of India to run the TreDs platform are IDBI, AXIS Bank, and Mynd Solutions.

-5. Flexiloans: FlexiLoans is a lender where the platform discounts bill through their lending product called Flexi Vendor Financing.
-The company has a set of mentioned guidelines to lessen its risk like the company needs to be around a year old and should have a turnover of INR 20 lakh.
+- Flexiloans: FlexiLoans is a lender where the platform discounts bill through their lending product called Flexi Vendor Financing.
+The company has a set of mentioned guidelines to lessen its risk.
+For instance, any company looking to get a loan from Flexiloans needs to be around a year old and should have a turnover of INR 20 lakh.

-6. Priority Vendor: The platform is cloud-based and uses Artificial Intelligence to discount the bill.
+- Priority Vendor: The cloud-based platform uses Artificial Intelligence to discount the bill.
 This platform is accessible only ‘by invitation’.
-Priority Vendors have tied up with companies like Whirlpool, Dabur, TVS, Godrej Consumer Goods, among others.
+Priority Vendor includes those who have tied up with companies like Whirlpool, Dabur, TVS, Godrej Consumer Goods, among others.

 “Invoice discounting is the practice of using a company's unpaid accounts receivable as collateral for a loan, which is issued by a finance company.
 This is an extremely short-term form of borrowing since the finance company can alter the amount of debt outstanding as soon as the amount of accounts receivable collateral changes.
 The amount of debt issued by the finance company is less than the total amount of outstanding receivables (typically 80% of all invoices less than 90 days old).
 The finance company is generally not more selective than simply allowing a percentage of all invoices outstanding, thereby relying on a spread of receivables among many customers to keep from losing collateral.”

-Invoice discounting is the practice of using a company’s unpaid invoices to raise working capital & fulfil its financial needs.
+Invoice discounting is the practice of using a company's unpaid invoices to raise working capital and fulfil its financial needs.
 Traditionally, financial institutions including banks and NBFCs have been discounting invoices for MSMEs.
 Invoice discounting involves the transfer of rights on an asset (invoice) from the seller (i.e. business) to the financier (i.e. investor) at an agreed value.
-Read more
+(Read more)

 The need for working capital for a small to medium scale enterprise depends on factors like lengths of operation cycles, sales, nature of the business, terms of credits, turnover of inventories, nature of productional technologies, seasonal variations, and contingencies.

 1.)
-Sales: Size of sales is one of the most important factors as compared to others for determining the amount of working capital that is required.
+Sales: Size of sales is one of the most important factors as compared to others to determine the amount of working capital required.
 The enterprise needs to maintain the current assets of the company to increase the volume of sales in the company.

 3.)
-Nature of business: The need for working capital also varies from company to company depending upon the nature of the business.
+Nature of Business: The need for working capital also varies from company to company depending upon the nature of the business.
 For example, manufacturing companies require less working capital than trading companies.
-The reason for this is that a trading company requires huge massive quantities of goods to be held in stock along with carrying large amounts of working capital than concerns about manufacturing.
+The reason behind this is that a trading company requires massive quantities of goods to be held in stock along with carrying large amounts of working capital than concerns about manufacturing.

 4.)
-Terms of credit: The term of credit allowed to the customer is another significant factor in determining working capital.
+Terms of Credit: The term of credit allowed to the customer is another significant factor in determining the amount of working capital required.
 For example, a company may provide only 15 days credit whereas another company may allow a credit of 90 days to its customers.
-There can be cases where an organisation provides credit only to reliable and selected customers or there can be an organisation which extends credit facility to all its customers.
+There can be cases where an organisation provides credit only to reliable and selected customers or, there can be an organisation which extends credit facility to all its customers.